 If you haven’t made plans for your long weekend, there is still time.
-And if you want those plans to involve some travel, you have many options for a long weekend trip in Alberta.
+If you want those plans to involve some travel, you have many options for a long weekend trip to Alberta.

 Other ways to fill your time include finding somewhere new to explore by foot, boat, bike, or car.
 The weather now allows for more exploring, so your long weekend plans can revolve around recreation in Alberta’s prettiest parks.